SEND Information Report

 We are proud of our team of teaching assistants.
 Training for our team varies according to pupil need.
 External training includes: Autism training, Level 3 Diplomas in Specialist Support Teaching and Learning in Schools, Health and Safety Qualifications, First Aid Qualifications, diabetes training, Intimate Care training and Protective Behaviours.
 Each year the TA team are trained in the range of interventions used in the year groups to which they are assigned and carry out a range of internal CPD tasks.

 Our TA team from September 2019:

 All staff receive CPD in line with the needs of our student body.
-Recent training has included the effective use of support staff in lessons, supporting students with Muscular Dystrophy, the use of Reading Software to support students with learning difficulties gain independence in work and examinations.
+Recent training has included: understanding attachment disorder, ADHD strategies, the effective use of support staff in lessons, supporting students with Muscular Dystrophy, the use of Reading Software to support students with learning difficulties gain independence in work and examinations.

-How does KJA access specialist expertise and use external agencies?
+How does KJAR access specialist expertise and use external agencies?

 We source advice and support from a variety of outside agencies, currently this includes: